Items viewed per month for this Journal through Ingenta Connect:

-Journal of Gastronomy and Tourism (GAT) Peer Review Policy
+Gastronomy and Tourism (GAT) Peer Review Policy

 Peer review is the evaluation of scientific, academic, or professional work by others working in the same field to ensure only good scientific research is published.

-In order to maintain these standards, Journal of Gastronomy and Tourism (GAT) utilizes a double blind review process whereby the identity of the reviewers is not known to authors and the authors are not shown on the article being reviewed.
+In order to maintain these standards, Gastronomy and Tourism (GAT) utilizes a double blind review process whereby the identity of the reviewers is not known to authors and the authors are not shown on the article being reviewed.

 The peer review process for GAT is laid out below: